gabrielbalinca/MyWebsite/README.md

 # MyWebsite
-* This is the second version of my website.
+* This is the third version of my website.
-* The main highlight of this version is top fixed navbar using only css
+* The main highlight of this version is the hamburger menu and css animations